Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

 \begin{remark} We should point out that Lemma \ref{T:s_1unique} does not generalize to other types.
 For example, let $G$ be of type $B_4$ and label the simple reflections $s_1, s_2, s_3, s_4$ so that $(s_1s_2)^4 = 1$.
 Then $w = s_{43212}$ has the properties that $w$ is of full support, $D_L(w) = \{ s_4 \}$, and $\supp(s_4w) \neq S$.
 However, $w$ is clearly not Coxeter, so the conclusion of Lemma \ref{T:s_1unique} fails in general for other types.

 On the other hand, it is possible to characterize the elements that satisfy the hypotheses of Lemma \ref{T:s_1unique} in general.
 Such elements are products of two \textit{fully commutative} elements in disjoint proper parabolic subgroups.
 An element is fully commutative if any reduced expression can be obtained from any other by means of braid relations that only involve commuting generators.
-For example, the only fully commutative elements in $S_n$ are ascending and descending Coxeter elements in the parabolic subgroups.
 We make further remarks in this direction following the proof of Proposition \ref{T:xCoxeter}. \end{remark}

 The next lemma is a generalization of Lemma \ref{T:s_1unique} and characterizes the structure of elements for which every application of Case (2b) of Proposition \ref{T:swsprop} yields an element that is not subsequently of full support.
 We characterize elements in $W$ which have full support, but lose their full support when multiplied on the left by any simple reflection in the left descent set.
 We point out that this characterization is type-free.